 Possessing drug paraphernalia alongside a low quantity of the substance can compound the charges.
 During your initial consultation, make sure to inform your attorney of the presence of any paraphernalia.

 When facing low-quantity possession charges, it is crucial to consult an experienced defense attorney specializing in drug defense.
-Your expert Russo, Pelletier & Sullivan St. Petersburg defense attorney will analyze the specifics of your case, identify potential defense strategies, and work towards the best possible outcome.
+Your expert The Law Offices of Marc N. Pelletier St. Petersburg defense attorney will analyze the specifics of your case, identify potential defense strategies, and work towards the best possible outcome.

 If you have been charged with low-quantity possession, call our office today at (727) 578-0303 or request a free case consultation.